Shop Subscribe

 Invest in New Lights

 If you are fortunate enough to have the influence or budget, request a change in lighting for your classroom.
-Whether this means completely ditching fluorescent ceiling lights, or even just purchasing some additional lighting fixtures, the change will help to positively change the mood of your classroom space.
+Whether this means completely ditching fluorescent ceiling lights or even just purchasing some additional lighting fixtures, the change will help to positively change the mood of your classroom space.

-Replace Light Bulbs in Current Lights
+Replace Light Bulbs in Current Lighting Fixtures

 Light Filters